lumpfish/openjdk-tests/doc/MoreTriage.md

 - In the 'Test Repositories Parameters' section of https://ci.adoptopenjdk.net/view/Test_grinder/job/Grinder/build, change the parameter
 - So if you had changed an openjdk test, you would set JDK_REPO to you github repository fork and JDK_BRANCH to the name of the branch with your changes.
 - When the job runs the tests will be retrieved from your fork / branch rather than the default openjdk source branch
-- If you had added Syste,out.println() statements to the test (and the test fails) your new outpt will appear in the Grinder job log
+- If you had added Systemout.println() statements to the test (and the test fails) your new outpt will appear in the Grinder job log

 #### Is it the jdk?

-If you can't find anything wrong with the test case, then the failure suggests the jdk may have a bug.
+If you can't find anything wrong with the test case, then maybe the jdk has a bug.

-The jdk itself can be forked and modified and built at AdoptOpenJDK by adding build parametersd to the jdk build pipeline job - e.g. In https://ci.adoptopenjdk.net/job/build-scripts/job/openjdk8-pipeline/build
+The jdk itself can be forked and modified and built at AdoptOpenJDK by adding build parameters to the jdk build pipeline job - e.g. In https://ci.adoptopenjdk.net/job/build-scripts/job/openjdk8-pipeline/build
-1. Specify the platform(s) you want to build
+- Specify the platform(s) you want to build
-2. Set 'releaseType' to 'Nightly without Publish' (this means the build will be attached to the job, but not be published to github)
+- Set 'releaseType' to 'Nightly without Publish' (this means the build will be attached to the job, but not be published to github)
-3. For the BUILD_ARGS param, specify '-b <yourbranch> -r <yourrepo>' (make sure <yourrepo> is http: protocol, and does not have '.git' on the end)
+- For the BUILD_ARGS param, specify '-b <yourbranch> -r <yourrepo>' (make sure <yourrepo> is http: protocol, and does not have '.git' on the end)
-4. Set check whether 'Enable tests' is set correctly.
+- Set check whether 'Enable tests' is set correctly.
 You probably just want to create a build and use the link to run some Grinders, not to run all the pipeline tests after the build.

 ### Step 4 - Submit a fix